 After the first managers and employees participated in the Masterclass, the conversation about digital transformation has gained momentum, which has helped to ensure that there is a focus on new technologies and methods, and that employees are also digital profiles who are bilingual in the sense that they connect technology and business:

-"The masterclass has given us a shared mindset and a common framework to anchor the digital focus and help set the right strategic direction in our area, and to understand our surroundings and customers," says Sophie Hohwü-Christensen, Chief consultant at Geodatastyrelsen.
+"The masterclass has given us a shared mindset and a common framework to anchor the digital focus and help set the right strategic direction in our area," says Sophie Hohwü-Christensen, Chief consultant at Geodatastyrelsen.

 The masterclass has contributed to an increased internal focus on work processes, competencies, technology and data, but also on focusing on users.